ga1an/Video-Object-Detection-/README.md

 ## Instalation

 1) Download and place INSTRUCTIONS.sh in a directory of your choice

+   - First option: Code (green top right button) -> Dowload ZIP -> Place and unzip the file in a folder.
+   - Second option: git clone https://github.com/ga1an/Video-Object-Detection-.git in a terminal place in the directory.

 2) Give right permisions to the bash file INSTRUCTIONS.sh: